novak-99/cpplex/README.md

 }
 ```

-Then you can call the relevant function by passing your Complex function as a function pointer:
+Then you can call the relevant function by passing your complex function as a function pointer:

 ```cpp
 #include <Complex.hpp>